Michigan Wrongful Death Act: What You Need To Know

 Who is entitled to damages under the Michigan wrongful death act?

-There is no specific wrongful death statute of limitations.
-Therefore, the general statute of limitations for personal injury claims applies: A wrongful death lawsuit must be filed within 3 years of the death of the car accident victim.
+There is no specific statute of limitations for a loss of a loved one from a crash.
+Therefore, the general statute of limitations for personal injury claims applies: A lawsuit for the loss of a loved one must be filed within 3 years of the death of the car accident victim.

-Lost a loved one in a car accident?
-Call the attorneys at Michigan Auto Law now for a free consultation.
+Lost a loved one in a car accident and wondering how the Michigan Wrongful Death Act will impact your claim?
+Call our attorneys now for a free consultation

-If you lost a loved one in a car accident in Michigan and you have questions on how the wrongful death act will impact your case, call now (800) 968-1001 for a free consultation with an experienced wrongful death lawyer.
+If you lost a loved one in a car accident in Michigan and you have questions on how the Wrongful Death Act will impact your case, call now (800) 968-1001 for a free consultation with an experienced lawyer.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured or who have lost loved ones in auto accidents.